For Corporate Issuers

 Institutional investors are increasingly integrating environmental, social and governance (ESG) factors into their investment decision making processes.
 In particular, for those interested in achieving long term value creation, performance on ESG factors is viewed by some investors as one indication of management quality.
 Evidence of this shift toward ESG integration can be found in the number of asset owners and asset managers that are signatories to the UN Principles for Responsible Investment (PRI) – a set of principles that outline specific investor commitments to ESG integration.
-Now in its tenth year, the PRI has garnered over 1,500 signatories representing more than $59 trillion in assets under management, including many of the largest global asset owners and asset managers.1
+Now in its eleventh year, the PRI has garnered over 1770 signatories representing more than $68 trillion in assets under management, including many of the largest global asset owners and asset managers.

 In addition to using ESG factors to inform their investment decisions, institutional investors are also using ESG research and data to inform engagement strategies, through analyst meetings with companies and through more formal shareholder engagement processes.
-For example, in the U.S. 2014 proxy season, investors filed approximately 400 shareholder resolutions on environmental, social and governance key issues.2
+For example, in the U.S. 2016 proxy season, investors filed more than 700 shareholder resolutions on environmental, social and governance key issues.2

 Given these trends, it has become ever more important for publicly traded companies to understand the ESG factors that institutional investors are using to inform their investment decisions and engagement questions.

 1 UN PRI

 2 US SIF